Justification of Red List Category

 It breeds in burrows on remote offshore islands and otherwise ranges widely at sea.

-Weka Gallirallus australis have been introduced to several colonies, and have caused significant losses on Codfish Island (Taylor 2000).
-Black rat Rattus rattus is present on Big South Cape Island, and may have a severe impact on breeding success.
-Some populations are on islands that are regularly harvested for Sooty Shearwater Puffinus griseus chicks, and the impact of trampling of burrows and incidental take is not known (Heather and Robertson 1997, Taylor 2000).
+This species seems to be vulnerable to changing ocean temperatures, with relatively large numbers were observed washed up during the El Nino event in 1997 in both New Zealand and Alaska (Taylor 2004).
+Invasive species also represent a threat; the Weka Gallirallus australis, has been introduced to several colonies, and has caused significant losses on Codfish Island (Taylor 2000).
+House Rat Rattus rattus is present on Big South Cape Island, and may have a severe impact on breeding success.
+Some populations are on islands that are regularly harvested for Sooty Shearwater Puffinus griseus chicks, but there is little evidence for this having an effect on the species (Heather and Robertson 1997, Taylor 2000).

 Conservation Actions Underway